ajgquional/algo-unity-scripting/README.md

-# algo-unity-scripting
+# Notes about the scripts

-This repository contains C# scripts used in Module 3 of the Unity Game Development course of Algorithmics International School of Programming.
+* HelloWorld.cs - prints the text "Hello, World!" in the Unity Editor console